ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 ### Creating cross-account authorization for backups managed by the Enterprise account from the child account
 {: #backup-s2s-auth-procedure-ui-enterprise}

-To allow an Enterprise administrator to manage backups centrally, the subaccounts must provide authorization for the Backup service of the Enterprise account to interact with the resources of the child accounts.
-The following steps can be followed by the child account administrator to create the authorizations in their account locally.
+To allow an Enterprise administrator to manage backups centrally, the subaccounts must authorize the Backup service of the Enterprise account to interact with their resources.
+The child account administrator can follow these steps to create the authorizations locally in their account.

 1. In the {{site.data.keyword.cloud_notm}} console, go to **Manage > Access (IAM)**.
 1. From the side panel, select **Authorizations**.